jacodetunde/Amazon_Vine_Analysis/README.md

 ![paid_percent.png](paid_percent.png) ![unpaid_percent.png](unpaid_percent.png)

 ## Summary
-The analysis make us of paid and unpaid Vine column.
-There might be bias of hasty generilization.
-I think verified_purchases column should be used to ascertain that the people who reviewed the products are actual buyers of the product.
+The analysis makes use of the paid and unpaid Vine column.
+There might be a bias of hasty generalization.
+The verified_purchases column should be used to ascertain that the people who reviewed the products are actual buyers of the product.